tessaleejohnson/ITEMS-Longitudinal/docs/index.md

 1. Retaining the fixed and random effects for time, we then explore heterogeneous error variance structure (`null_hvar`).
 1. Keeping the fixed and random effects for time but removing the heterogeneous error variances, we explore compound symmetric error covariance structure (`null_csym`).

 Our model building strategy was largely guided by the information we gained from exploratory data analysis.
-First, we assumed a linear trajectory for the outcome over time in `null_fslp` based on the plots created in [Trajectories].
-Noting the wide variability in slopes and intercepts in the [spaghetti plots][Individual Plot] helped us choose to add a random effect for our time variable to the model in `null_rslp`.
+First, we assumed a linear trajectory for the outcome over time in `null_fslp` based on the plots created in [Trajectories](#trajectories).
+Noting the wide variability in slopes and intercepts in the [spaghetti plots](#individual-plot) helped us choose to add a random effect for our time variable to the model in `null_rslp`.

-In addition, by calculating the variances and correlations across ages in [Univariate Descriptives] and [Bivariate Descriptives], respectively, we were able to make better decisions about how to model the error variance/covariance structure.
+In addition, by calculating the variances and correlations across ages in [Univariate Descriptives](#univariate-descriptives) and [Bivariate Descriptives](#bivariate-descriptives), respectively, we were able to make better decisions about how to model the error variance/covariance structure.
 Knowing that the variances increased slightly though remained fairly similar across age groups, we decided to try out a heterogeneous error variance structure in `null_hvar` using the `weights = nlme::varIdent()` argument.
 In addition, the pattern of correlations across ages suggested that a compound symmetric error structure might improve our model fit, which we added to the `null_csym` model using the `correlation = nlme::corCompSymm` argument.

 ```r